Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 Today is Monday, so he wishes to calculate how many times he can indulge in his favourite menu in the next N days (including today) before Halloween.

 Note that Dracula follows the standard 7-day calendar, with Tuesday immediately following Monday.

+DAY 25:
+Having already mastered cooking, Chef has now decided to learn how to play the guitar.
+Often while trying to play a song, Chef has to skip several strings to reach the string he has to pluck.
+Eg. he may have to pluck the 1st  string and then the 6th  string.
+This is easy in guitars with only 6 strings.
+However, Chef is playing a guitar with 10 raise to 6 strings.
+In order to simplify his task, Chef wants you to write a program that will tell him the total number of strings he has to skip while playing his favourite song.

+This is how guitar strings are numbered (In ascending order from right to left).
+Eg. to switch from string 1 to 6, Chef would have to skip 4 strings (2,3,4,5).